 You can enjoy figs right from the tree or pick them for later, but take note that figs don't last long.
 Figs will only keep in the fridge for a few days.
 Freezing or drying will preserve them for a longer period of time.
 Don't bother harvesting figs until they are fully ripe because they won't ripen after they are picked.
 How can you tell when a fruit is ready for picking?
 The fruit will be a little soft.
 Wear gloves to prevent allergic reactions due to fig tree sap.

-Trees will typically produce two crops a year — in early summer and in fall.
+Trees in warmer climates will typically produce two crops a year — in early summer and in fall.
 Most trees will only produce one crop in colder climates even if they are housed indoors because of the decreased sunlight and cooler temperatures.

 Common Pests and Other Problems for Figs